Ecommerce personalization examples & strategies to optimize the customer experience

 A unified customer profile is a collection of defining characteristics on your customers and subscribers.
 You’ll be able to create this profile with two types of data:

-- Zero-party data: information someone gives to you proactively, like their email address, phone number, or birthday
+- Zero-party data: information someone proactively gives to you, like their email address, phone number, or birthday

 - First-party data: information you compile from observing your owned channels, like engagement with email marketing campaigns, product page browsing behavior, and cart abandonment

-Mitch McKay, manager of global marketing partnerships at BigCommerce, prefers this type of data to third-party data because of the consent involved in the process.
+Mitch McKay, director of partnerships at BigCommerce, prefers this type of data to third-party data because of the consent involved in the process.
 “I’m willingly giving that to a brand,” he says.
 “That makes the relationship more enthusiastic, with the potential to be longer-lasting.”

 Under this umbrella, the data you collect falls into the following categories: